freesewing/markdown/dev/guides/best-practices/use-percentages/en.md

 <Tip>

-##### Use the antman/antwoman tests
+##### Use the antperson tests

-To check how well your pattern scales, you can use the *ant-man* test by sampling the pattern for 2 models:
+To check how well your pattern scales, you can use the *antperson* test by sampling the pattern for 2 models:

- - A model with measurements of avarage person (the man)
+ - A model with measurements of avarage person (the person)
  - A model with measurements 1/10th of an average person (the ant)

 A well-designed pattern will scale a factor 10 down and hold its shape.